linda5mith/microsnp/README.md

 ```$ microsnp -h```

-To view prompt for an individual function:
+To view prompts for an individual function:

 ```$ microsnp mpileup_multi -h```